 With the mixer on low, stir in the eggs one at a time until the batter is light and fluffy.
 Stir in the vanilla.
 Scrape the sides of the bowl and mix again another 2 minutes until light and fluffy.

 Stir in about half of the flour, baking soda and the salt until just combined.
 Add in the sour cream and stir again.
 Finish with the last of the flour and continue to stir until just combined.
 Finish off the batter by scraping the sides and bottom of the mixer and stirring it by hand to ensure a completely smooth batter.

 Pour the batter into the greased bundt pan evenly and smooth the top.
 Bake until golden brown and a toothpick comes out clean.
 Cool 15-20 minutes before inverting the cake pan and releasing the cake from the bundt pan.

 Top the Cake with powdered sugar and serve with any desired toppings.

 When to Invert your Bundt Cake

-In my photos I obviously chose some homemade whipped cream and fresh raspberries (which was delicious!) but here are a few more options:
+I like to pair my bundt cake with some homemade whipped cream and fresh berries but here are a few more options: